epignosis/efrontPRO-SDK/Documentation/README.md

   Use the "Body" section to fill in the key-value pairs of the data you wish to send.
   5. To update a user with id 23, make a PUT request to the following URL with the data required:
   `PUT http://efrontpro.example.com/API/v1.0/User/23`
-  Use the "Body" section to fill in the key-value pairs of the data you wish to send.
+  Use the "Body" section to fill in the key-value pairs of the data you wish to send (Check x-www-form-urlencoded radio button).

   ***